60+ Surprising Employee Layoff Statistics for 2023

 Byju, an ed-tech company, became well-known during the pandemic because it helped meet the demand for distance learning and had the highest startup valuation recorded in India.
 According to TC’s Manish Singh, Byju’s cut hundreds of workers in recent weeks and delayed payments for a $1 billion acquisition it declared last year.

-On 10 May, the online used automobile dealer Carvana fired 2,500 workers.
-The employees that were let go worked primarily in operational roles and made up around 12% of the total workforce.
+On 13th January, the online used automobile dealer Carvana fired 1,500 workers.
+The employees who were let go worked primarily in operational roles and made up around 8% of the total workforce.

 The company reportedly was looking for additional funding at a lower valuation.
-According to its website, Klarna employs about 5,000 people.
+According to its website, Klarna employs about 5,000 people and fired almost 250 employees by the 1st half of 2023.
 Klarna CEO Sebastian Siemiatkowski spoke to his entire staff in a recorded message.
 He stated that the company created its business plans last year in a “completely different world than the one in which they are currently operating.”

 #18.
 Vedantu is another ed-tech company that plans to fire staff members.